-Most copper in the home is found in the installation of copper water supply pipes, usually either 1/2- or 3/4-inch in diameter.
+Most copper in the home is found in the installation of copper water supply pipes, usually either 1/2 or 3/4 inch in diameter.
 Before joining the pipe sections together, the pipes are cut to length.
 This is achieved through the use of a metal cutting blade on either a circular saw or angle grinder, a hacksaw or a tubing cutter.
-If working with thin copper sheets, they are best cut to size using metal cutting sheers.
+If working with thin copper sheets, your best best is to use metal cutting shears.

 The hacksaw is a type of hand-driven saw with a very thin blade.
 The saw blade's teeth are very small, so they easily cut into the copper pipe's surface.
 However, like using the circular saw/angle grinder, the cut's angle is important if the pipe will be reused.
 Due to the thinness of the blade, a straight cut is easily ensured only after much practice.

-These sheers look somewhat like household scissors in design, but the two cutting blades are more robust for heavier work.
-Once the copper sheet has been marked where it needs to be cut, the sheers' blades are positioned on each side of the sheet -- as would be regular scissors when cutting paper.
-The sheers' handles are brought together to cut through the sheet.
+These shears look somewhat like household scissors in design, but the two cutting blades are more robust for heavier work.
+Once a copper sheet has been marked where it needs to be cut, the shears' blades are positioned on each side of the sheet — as regular scissors would be when cutting paper.
+The shears' handles are brought together to cut through the sheet.
 Work gloves must be worn during the cutting process, as the cutting edge of the copper is very sharp.